Signs and symptoms of a tooth abscess include:

 - Sensitivity to hot and cold temperatures

 - Sensitivity to the pressure of chewing or biting

 - Swelling in your face or cheek

 - Tender, swollen lymph nodes under your jaw or in your neck

-- Sudden rush of foul-smelling and foul-tasting fluid in your mouth and pain relief if the abscess ruptures
+- Sudden rush of foul-smelling and foul-tasting, salty fluid in your mouth and pain relief if the abscess ruptures

 A periapical tooth abscess occurs when bacteria invade the dental pulp — the innermost part of the tooth that contains blood vessels, nerves and connective tissue.

 Bacteria enter through either a dental cavity or a chip or crack in the tooth and spread all the way down to the root.
 The bacterial infection can cause swelling and inflammation at the tip of the root.